worktheclock/replit.github.io/Teams/projectCopying.md

 # Team and Project Sharing

 Teachers can bulk copy and share projects to any Team.
-This feature is useful for a single teacher managing mulitple classes or for sharing curricula with your colleagues.
+This feature is useful for a single teacher managing multiple classes or for sharing curricula with your colleagues.
 Sharing and bulk copying is managed using a secure private link that is created by the team admin.

 Follow the steps below: